soeun-yang/soeun-yang.github.io/_pages/talks.md

     Identity Exploration through Social Media Use among Adolescents: Conditions and Pathways for Positive Development
   </div>
   <div style="font-size:0.85em; color:#777; margin-top:4px;">
-    Symposium on Social Media Use and Mental Health among Children and Adolescents (SNU SSK Research Group on Digital Communication and Sustainability), 2026
+    Symposium on Social Media Use and Mental Health among Children and Adolescents, SNU SSK Research Group on Digital Communication and Sustainability, 2026
   </div>
 </div>